vankessel/vankessel.github.io/blog/_posts/2018-10-23-visualizing-complex-functions.md

 {% include video.html url="/assets/videos/visualizing-complex-functions/z^-1.webm" %}

 Here you can see what the inverse of the complex plane looks like.
-The hues are flipped along the horizontal axis and each circle is now halving instead of doubling because the lightness transition is reversed.
+The hues are flipped along the horizontal axis and each contour is now halving instead of doubling because the lightness gradient is reversed.
 In the interpolation one can see two poles being ripped out of the original pole.
 Which follows the same pattern as the previous two.

 ### Inverse Square